-Click “Start Test” below to take a free PECT PreK-4 practice test!
+Click “Start Test” above to take a free PECT PreK-4 practice test!

 The test contains 126 selected-response questions, which are grouped into three modules.
 When you take the test, you can take all three modules at once, or just one module per testing session.
 Regardless of which method you choose, you must pass all three modules to pass the PECT PreK-4 exam.

 The first module, which is timed at 45 minutes, is split into the two following subareas:

 I. Child Development, Learning, and Assessment (60%)